utdesign-makerspace/Flashforge-for-Cura/README.md

 Alternatively, you can do it manually:

 1. Open Cura library folder located at `/Users/your_username/Library/Application\ Support/cura/4.4/` (for 4.4.x, for later versions it will be different).
-2. Then go to Contents/Resources/resources and copy files from definitions, extruders and meshes folders from the downloaded ZIP file (or cloned repository) into the respective folders in Cura.
+2. Copy files from definitions, extruders and meshes folders from the downloaded ZIP file (or cloned repository) into the respective folders in Cura.
 You may need to create `meshes` folder first.
 3. Perform steps from post-install section below.

 #### Into Application (if you have multiple user accounts on your Mac that will need to use this printer)